openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, ngx.timer.&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;*

 Sleeps for the specified seconds without blocking.
-One can specify time resolution up to 0.001 seconds (i.e., one milliseconds).
+One can specify time resolution up to 0.001 seconds (i.e., one millisecond).

 Behind the scene, this method makes use of the Nginx timers.